 6. Know when to switch off

-They say creativity and original thought flourishes when the brain has time and space to visit and revisit ideas, to procrastinate, and to mull things over.
-Often the best ideas come as if from nowhere, whereas in fact, they have been slowly bubbling below the surface inspired by things we have read, seen, heard, and experienced over time.
+They say creativity and original thought flourishes when the brain has time and space to visit and revisit ideas, procrastinate, and mull things over.
+Often, the best ideas come as if from nowhere, whereas in fact, they have been slowly bubbling below the surface inspired by things we have read, seen, heard, and experienced over time.

 If you fill your brain constantly with new ideas and speed through book after book, you don’t give yourself time to reflect on what you’ve learnt.
 Sometimes, it is important to switch off and relax as well.
 For this reason, holidays are a great opportunity to develop your overall learning.

 Start your Oxbridge application journey in the best way possible with effective support from our Oxbridge Tutors.

 We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your Oxbridge application, from History to Medicine.